Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 No alternative.
 Windows rules.

-5. When opening MMCC again, if it had been executed as Limited before, the data you will see may be other than expected.
+5. When opening MMCC again, if it had been executed as Limited before, the data you will see may be different from what you expected.
 That is admittedly very annoying, but there is no

-data loss, only that you have two sets of database files in different places of your computer.
+data loss, only that you have two sets of database files in different places on your computer.

 Limited user, or (b) Either to install it in the folder "\Program Files (x86)" or in another.
 It's up to you.

-possible) a different drive from the one where your working data are.
-For example, in a pen drive, or an external HDD or SSD.
-Or in the cloud, if you prefer, but this will not
+possible) a different drive from the one where your working data is.
+For example, in a pen drive or an external HDD or SSD.
+Or in the cloud, if you prefer, but this may not

-be automatically acomplished.
-(Think also that there is no such thing as a cloud, it's just someone else's computer.)
+always be automatically accomplished.
+(Think also that there is no such thing as cloud computing; it is really sending your data to the computer of someone else.)

-8. In the worst scenario of accidentally losing all of your data, you will always be able to recover the most recent files in a matter of minutes.
+8. In the worst-case scenario of accidentally losing all of your data, you will always be able to recover the most recent files in a matter of minutes.

 |